Serve any remote on docker's volume plugin API.

 --transfers can be set to adjust the number of parallel uploads of

-modified files from cache (the related global flag
+modified files from the cache (the related global flag

 --transfers int Number of file transfers to run in parallel (default 4)